 Take the time to get connected on campus.
 Whether you take a leadership role in a student group or hang out for the free pizza, it is important to find your connections at the U of M. The Transfer Student Network, or our other transfer experience programs, is a great place to start.
-You can find other opportunities by using the Engage Search to find social, volunteer, internship, and student groups related to your specific interests.
+You can find other opportunities by using the Universities 7 Ways to Engage to find social, volunteer, internship, and student groups related to your specific interests.

 No matter where you are coming from, getting to campus is easy with the variety of transportation options!

 Walking around campus is always a quick and easy way to get to your classes.
 You can use the Gopher Way to get to and from some buildings without going outside.
 The Parking and Transportation website has walking times between major building so you can plan out how long it may take you to get from one place to the next.
 If you are ever walking alone, day or night, you can call a campus security guard to walk with you for free at 624-WALK.
 They will walk you to your location within the campus area.

 Biking can be a quick, cost-efficient way to travel to and from campus.
 There are many places to park your bike on campus.
 Be sure to check out the road rules and bike safety information before you travel to campus by bike.

 There are two campus buses that you can take to help you navigate campus; the campus connector and the campus circulator.
 The Campus Connector takes you to all 3 campuses, East Bank, St. Paul, and West Bank.
 There are two Campus Circulators that only stop on 1 bank each; either East Bank or St. Paul.